danialbunyamin/customer-churn-telecom/README.md

 This project analyzes customer churn in a telecommunications company to identify factors that influence customer churn and provide data-driven insights that can support customer retention strategies.
+Customer churn is one of the major challenges faced by telecommunications companies.
+Understanding why customers leave can help companies develop more effective customer retention strategies and reduce potential revenue loss.

+In this project, I analyzed telecommunications customer data to identify factors associated with customer churn and developed machine learning classification models to predict customer churn.

+The project combines **Exploratory Data Analysis (EDA)**, **data preprocessing**, **class imbalance handling**, and **machine learning** to generate both analytical and business insights.

 ## 🎯 Objectives